Iowa vs. Penn State NCAA Football Odds, Plays and Insights | October 9, 2021

 Penn State Stats and Trends

-- In Penn State's five games this season, it has four wins against the spread.
+- Penn State has four wins against the spread in five games this season.

-- This year, the Nittany Lions won ATS in their only game as an underdog of 2 points or more.
+- This season, the Nittany Lions won ATS in their only game as an underdog of 1.5 points or more.

-- Penn State's games this year have gone over the total in one out of five opportunities (20%).
+- Penn State's games this season have gone over the point total one time in five opportunities (20%).

-- Penn State is 4-1 against the spread and 5-0 overall in games when it scores more than 11.6 points.
+- When Penn State puts up more than 11.6 points, it is 4-1 against the spread and 5-0 overall.

-- In games that Penn State piles up over 271.4 yards, the team is 4-1 against the spread and 5-0 overall.
+- In games that Penn State picks up more than 271.4 yards, the team is 4-1 against the spread and 5-0 overall.

-- The Nittany Lions have three giveaways this season, while the Hawkeyes have 15 takeaways .
+- This season the Nittany Lions have three turnovers, 12 fewer than the Hawkeyes have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.